Skip to main content

 logs.add({

-status: 'error',
+status: "error",

 description: res.error,

-logs.responseMapping?.forEach((mapping) => {
+responseMapping?.forEach((mapping) => {

-if (!mapping.variableId) return
+if (!mapping.variableId) return;

 const item = mapping.item ??
-'Message'
+"Message";

-if (item === 'Message') variables.set(mapping.variableId, res.message)
+if (item === "Message") variables.set(mapping.variableId, res.message);

-if (item === 'Thread ID')
+if (item === "Thread ID")

-variables.set(mapping.variableId, res.chat_session_id)
+variables.set(mapping.variableId, res.chat_session_id);

 },

+As you can see, the server function takes credentials, options, variables and logs as arguments.
+The credentials are the credentials that the user has entered in the credentials block.
+The options are the options that the user has entered in the options block.
+The variables object contains helpers to save and get variables if necessary.
 The logs allows you to log anything during the function execution.
 These logs will be displayed as toast in the preview mode or in the Results tab on production.

 Server function + stream